laminas/laminas-component-installer/docs/book/index.md

 ## Why?

-When preparing zend-mvc's version 3 release, we wanted to reduce the number of components required by the package.
+When preparing laminas-mvc's version 3 release, we wanted to reduce the number of components required by the package.
 To do so, we moved integration code, such as factories, plugin managers, and event listeners into the components they consumed.
 This had a side effect: the components were no longer wired automatically.

-To provide service and event wiring, we added `Module` classes (and configuration providers) to all Zend Framework components.
+To provide service and event wiring, we added `Module` classes (and configuration providers) to all Laminas components.
 This exposed a new problem, however: how could we ensure that those components are added to the application module list as you add them to your application?